Florida Attorney General

-The Florida attorney general is an elected cabinet official in the U.S. state of Florida.
-The attorney general serves as the chief legal officer of the state, and is head of the Florida Department of Legal Affairs.
+The Florida attorney general is the chief legal officer of the U.S. state of Florida.
+The officeholder is a member of the Florida Cabinet and the head of the state Department of Legal Affairs.
 The office is one of Florida's three elected state cabinet posts, along with the chief financial officer and agriculture commissioner.

-The office is held by James Uthmeier, who was appointed by Governor Ron DeSantis following the resignation of Ashley Moody to become a United States senator.
+James Uthmeier has been the 30th and current attorney general since 2025, having been appointed by Governor Ron DeSantis to replace Ashley Moody, who resigned to become a United States senator.

 Qualifications and term of office

 Article IV, Section 4, of the Constitution of Florida establishes the cabinet and the position of the attorney general.
 As with other elected statewide offices in Florida, the attorney general is limited to serving two consecutive four-year terms.
 The attorney general must meet the following qualifications to be eligible for the office: